• Search Keywords

 • Audience: the team’s understanding of the project’s intended audience; the strength of the stated pathway to such audience; and, the potential for the project to appeal to a significant audience in Australia and internationally.

-• Creative team: the producer, writers, other key creatives and any attached or proposed key crew/cast and directors according to their skills, relevant experience and achievements which demonstrate either a successful track record, or an exciting new talent; the likelihood that the project can be successfully realized (or enhanced if an application to the Enhancement Fund) at its stated budget, and (if not an application for the Enhancement Fund) its readiness to move into production
+• Creative team: the producer, writers, other key creatives and any attached or proposed key crew/cast and directors according to their skills, relevant experience and achievements which demonstrate either a successful track record, or an exciting new talent; the likelihood that the project can be successfully realised (or enhanced if an application to the Enhancement Fund) at its stated budget, and (if not an application for the Enhancement Fund) its readiness to move into production

 • Market strength/Finance: The project’s strengths according to its market attachments/interest; finance raised/offered and the proposed recoupment position for Screen Australia and other equity investors.